 If you think you might be experiencing dry eyes, some of these symptoms may sound familiar to you:

-- A scratchy, stinging sensation in your eyes
+- A stinging, burning or itching sensation in your eyes

 - Eye redness

 - Blurred or impaired vision, especially while reading